 - A CNN article reported that the out-of-pocket expenses for health care are rising, especially for those under 18.

 Obviously, private schools in the US are far more expensive than public schools.
-Even though public schools don’t charge tuition, that doesn’t mean public education won’t put a dent in your finances—your expenses may include supplies, uniforms, exam fees, field trips, therapists, tutors and special education services, and more.
+Even though public schools don’t charge tuition, that doesn’t mean public education won’t put a dent in your finances.
+Education costs may include supplies, uniforms, exam fees, field trips, tutors, special education services, and more.

 - The national average for private school tuition is approximately $10,302 per year, according to Private School Review.